lf-edge/eve/docs/EVE-IMAGE-REPRODUCIBILITY.md

 The packages used as part of the EVE OS composition process are standard OCI container images.

-As described above in [EVE OS Images][EVE OS Images], all of the packages used to compose a bootable EVE image are configured in [rootfs.yml.in](../images/rootfs.yml.in).
+As described above in [EVE OS Images](#eve-os-images), all of the packages used to compose a bootable EVE image are configured in [rootfs.yml.in](../images/rootfs.yml.in).
 Those container images are from one of two sources:

 * `docker.io/linuxkit/*` whose sources are [https://github.com/linuxkit/linuxkit/tree/master/pkg/](https://github.com/linuxkit/linuxkit/tree/master/pkg/)